 Email Reference Letters

 These days, you’re likely to send your reference letter by email.
 Learn how to format your letter for maximum effectiveness by reviewing these examples:

 Email Reference Letter Example: Find all kinds of email message formats for job searching, including reference letters, in this piece.

 Email Message Requesting a Reference: These samples will help you ask for a reference from an advisor or professor.

 Email Message Requesting a Reference Example: Need to request a professional or personal reference for yourself?
 This sample email message will help you structure your request.

 Employee Reference Letters

-A solid employee reference letter consists of several parts: an introduction stating your position and relationship to the candidate; confirmation of his previous job title and salary; your assessment of the candidate's skills and qualities; and some specific examples of ways in which he excelled.
+A solid employee reference letter consists of several parts: an introduction stating your position and relationship to the candidate; confirmation of the applicant's previous job title and salary; your assessment of the candidate's skills and qualities; and some specific examples of ways in which the candidate excelled.